 Jesus said, "Look, if you're going to follow Me, you have to say goodbye to your family.
 You have to be willing to cut the cord with your family."
 He was going to go back to a family who would never understand this, who would prey on him, who would ply him not to do this and dissuade him.
-In the twenty-fifth verse of Luke 14, "Multitudes were coming along.
-Jesus turned and said, 'If anyone comes to Me and doesn't hate his own father, mother, wife, children, brother and sisters, and yea, hate his own life, he can't be My disciple.'"
+In the 25th verse of Luke 14, "Multitudes were coming along.
+Jesus turned and said, 'If anyone comes to Me and doesn't hate his own father, mother, wife, children, brother, sisters, yea and hate his own life, he can't be My disciple.'"
 You're back to that whole thing of self-hate.
 And it doesn't mean that you...you loathe the people in your family, you despise them with some kind of vitriol.
-It simply means that in a relative sense your love for the Kingdom of God is so great that you are really from the spiritual viewpoint indifferent to the compulsions and the poll and the interest of your family.
+It simply means that in a relative sense your love for the kingdom of God is so great that you are really from the spiritual viewpoint indifferent to the compulsions and the pull and the interests of your family.

 We aren't told how these three responded to what Jesus said, but pretty obvious.
 They left Christ to hold on to their earthly loves.
 What a sad decision.
-The pearl of great price is available to those who sell all.
-The treasure hidden in the field is available to all who sell all.
+The pearl of great price is available for those who sell all.
+The treasure hidden in the field is available for those who sell all.
 That's how it is with true disciples.
-They've entered into a life of following Jesus...following Jesus.
+They've entered into a life of following Jesus, following Jesus.

 You may reproduce this Grace to You content for non-commercial purposes in accordance with Grace to You's Copyright Policy (http://www.gty.org/connect/copyright).